exercism/v3/languages/python/reference/README.md

 ### [For Loop][for-loop]

+- the `for ... in` concept is useful to loop over the lists
 - The example solution uses `for` loops to iterate over various function inputs.
 - iterating over the passed in `matrix` string using a `for` loop to extract "rows" and "columns" that are appended to a list